 How Much Does Assisted Living Cost Per Month in Michigan?

-Monthly pricing varies by city, care level, and community type, with larger metro markets frequently pricing toward the higher end of the statewide range.
+Monthly pricing varies by city, care level, and community type.
+Ann Arbor and Detroit metro communities trend toward the higher end of the statewide range, while smaller regional markets tend to offer more moderate pricing.

 Assisted Living Costs by City in Michigan